 We won't sugarcoat it: The discovery process is time-intensive.
 However, it might be the only route you have to gather all of the information you need to make or defend your case in court.
 According to Casey M. Reiter, Esq., a Florida-based family law and appellate attorney, during discovery as part of a divorce, information identified may be applicable to a host of issues, such as custody, which assets are available for distribution, and income available for alimony and child support, for example.
 Discovery enables "both sides to assess the relative strengths and weaknesses of the case, and facilitate the settlement process," says Reiter.
 Meaning, get ready to dig up and track down lots of financial and personal information.

 Although states and their laws may vary during the discovery process, the following elements of discovery below are common and will probably become a part of your divorce.
-The discovery process can include the following elements below, though ultimately, the type of discovery you and your spouse go through will depend on how cooperative you two are, how much information each of you have, and how much you're willing to spend to pay for discovery actions.
+Ultimately, the type of discovery you and your spouse go through will depend on how cooperative you two are, how much information each of you have, and how much you're willing to spend to pay for discovery actions.
 Read on about the five elements of the discovery process when filing for divorce.